StereoKit/StereoKit/docs/Pages/Reference/HandMenuRadial/HandMenuRadial.md

 ```
 Creates a hand menu from the provided array of menu
 layers!
 HandMenuRadial is an IStepper, so proper usage is to
 add it to the Stepper list via `StereoKitApp.AddStepper`.
+If no
+layers are provided to this constructor, a default root layer will
+be automatically added.
 </div>

 |  |  |